cornernote/yii-email-module/README.md

 			// add a list of users who can access the email module 'adminUsers' => array('admin'),

+            //ID of the {@link CDbConnection} application component.
+If not set,
+            // a SQLite3 database will be automatically created and used.
+            'connectionID' => 'db',

 			// set this to false in production to improve performance 'autoCreateTables' => true,
 		),